VictorMachadoJosviak/Location-Hide/location-hide/README.md

 https://github.com/arenacheck/Location-Hide

-## *NEW*   Version 1.3.3
+## *NEW*   Version 1.3.6
-I'm pleased to announce that Version 1.3.3 works with almost every scenario!
+I'm pleased to announce that Version 1.3.6 works with almost every scenario!
 This is a ongoing project.
-In a couple of days the next generation import script faker will be included in this project stay tuned.
+Stay tuned for updates

 Added:
+• FSIG(Fake Script Include Generator)
 • .jpg was added to src section
 • id="" + class="" UPDATE
 • iframe src support if the link contain /embed/